-After our 6 Day Gobi Tour and our Epic 8 Day Trek Along The Chulut River, we were running out of time on our 30 day visa in Mongolia, so we decided to check out Terelj National Park before our time was up.
+After our 6 day tour of the Mongolian Desert and our Epic 8 Day Trek Along The Chulut River, we were running out of time on our 30 day visa in Mongolia, so we decided to check out Terelj National Park before our time was up.
 We took the bus from Ulan Bator at 12:00 pm (3hrs/2500MNT) from the stop across from Narantuul Hotel on Peace Ave.
 When we arrived at our ger camp, we knew we were going to have a good time!

 Dariece and I love getting to a new room, and a new ger (traditional Mongolian nomadic home) is no different… in fact it’s better!
 We had our own private ger with 2 nice big beds and a stunning view over the national park.
 Our showers in Mongolia have been weeks apart and when we do finally get under the jets, it’s usually more like a leaky faucet.
 But the showers at Terelj Lodge ($40/ger) were absolutely incredible!
 Huge rain shower heads blasted out piping hot water in a spotless, clean shower room.
 We were in Heaven!
 (No pictures of us in the shower, sorry)